evaldasstu/zonalmaps/README.md

 ### Spreadsheet specification

-The simplest possible spreadsheet that could be understood by Zonal Maps would look like this:
+The simplest possible spreadsheet that could be understood by Zonal Maps would consist of a single sheet named `Data` which would look like this:x

 <img src="./public/readme/spreadsheet-screenshot-927427.png" alt="Spreadsheet screenshot" width="175" />

-Pasting a link to this spreadhsheat into [Get embed code](https://evaldasstu.github.io/zonalmaps/embed) form would result a map centered around a single marked point. `Coordinates` is the only required _attribute_ in the spreadsheet, but there can be more of them.
+Pasting a link to this spreadsheet into [Get embed code](https://evaldasstu.github.io/zonalmaps/embed) form would result a map centered around a single marked point. `Coordinates` is the only required _attribute_ in the spreadsheet, but there can be more of them.

 Attributes can be freely named, except `Coordinates` and `Zone`, which are [special attributes](#special-attributes).
 All attributes must reside in spreadsheet's Row 1.
 Each subsequent row represents a location displayed on the map.
-There is no need for a list numbering attribute, as numbers are assigned automatically.
+There is no need for a numbering attribute, as numbers are assigned automatically.

 This is an example of a bit more complex spreadsheet, which includes [`Zone`](#zone), another special attribute: